 Get a clear understanding of your insurance policy -

 Talk to your companies insurance representative at work if you are still in work.
 Review your coverage choices and policy benefits.
-Make sure you understand what you are covered for.
+Make sure you understand what your policy covers.

-Ask how you submit a claim; ask which procedures will be covered; what are the provisions for surgery including, emergency hospitalization and the cost of staying in hospital.
+Ask how you submit a claim, ask which procedures will be covered, what are the provisions for surgery including - emergency hospitalisation and the cost of staying in hospital.
 Ask about prescription costs and disability coverage.
 Be sure to ask about the ‘grey areas’ contained in your policy.
 If your policies are inadequate it may be worth getting additional coverage.

 Federal Programs -

 There are Federal programs that can provide assistance.
 It can be a lengthy application process, but once you are approved, you can receive coverage that will help.
 Ask your local health services office about Medicare, Medicaid and Social Security Disability Insurance.

 Find out if you can take out-of-pocket expenses as a deductible on your tax return.
 This is particularly helpful for those who travel out of State to seek treatment with an Endometriosis specialist.
 Ask your tax adviser if this is an option for you.